AndreasChristensen89/resto-booking-system/README.md

 - The site should be easy for the eyes, meaning that there should be no overlapping animations that confuse users.
 - It should be clear to the user what can be clicked on.
 - Information should not be detailed but fast to read and understand, and straight to the point.
+- All pages should share design

 ### Color Scheme
-Dark colors are chosen to give a serious professional vibe.
-On all pages there is a play between black and white.
-Black background and white text.
-Blue is generally used to signal progress and/or pending.
+There is a play between bright and dark, and the colors are centered around brown.
+Bright restaurant background with a wooden feel.
+White is used to for choices and grey, red, and white signal status.
 Green is used to signal confirmation.
 Red is used to signal cancellation or declined.
-The black background resembles dark rocks and gives, in my opinion, a nice constrast with the white text.
+Grey is used for pending.
+The dark brown background resembles and gives, in my opinion, a nice constrast with the hero-image.

 ### Choice of text
+Lato was the choice.
+I experimented with a lot of fonts from Google, but in the end Lato was the best in my opinion.

-### Pictures/characters
+### Pictures
+There is only one picture used, which is a wooden bar desk with a blurry background.
+It is bright and has a brown/wood based theme.
+I find it relaxing and simple, and hope that others will feel the same way.

 ### Languages Used
 - HTML